mstocco/mariostoc.co/content/traininglog/20210131-ironman2021-30weeksout.md

 Run 40 minutes easy.
 Flat route.

 ### NOTES
-Total Time: **0 minutes**
+Total Time: **102 minutes**

 I put the front wheel back on the TT Bike and balanced on the rollers tonight.
+It is nice to have the option to flip between the two modes of indoor riding.
+I did have a can of Ginger Ale over the course of the hour too.

-I was running immediately off the bike tonight too.
+I was running immediately off the bike tonight; I felt pretty good from the get-go too.
+There was a hint of soleus tenderness that didn't last very long.
+I headed on the typical route out to _Quadra Street_ on the bike path.
+It was pretty cool in that in the darkness, it was just me out there.

 <!---->
-## WEDNESDAY FEB 03
+## WEDNESDAY FEB 03 🌤
 Sleep **-** | Fatigue **-** | Stress **-** | Soreness **-**
 <sup>Rate on an scale 1-7 &nbsp; 1=best 7=worst &nbsp; +5 is a warning</sup>